 Instead of keeping each region’s pipeline in a different spreadsheet, then regularly needing to take the time to consolidate these spreadsheets and crunch the numbers at HQ, imagine a world in which each region follows the same stage-gated approach.
 Once you have this in place, reporting on aggregate, global pipeline data turns into a walk in the park on a sunny spring day.

-Top performing acquirers can look at their entire pipeline of targets across regions, and then filter by location, or business unit, or target stage, etc. It is crucial to be able to see information about deal flow on a region-by-region basis, but also at a global level.
-Bonus points if you get out of Excel and use a system that updates analytics in real-time, as your teams work around the globe.
+Top-performing acquirers can look at their entire M&A deal flow across regions, and then filter by location, or business unit, or target stage, etc. It is crucial to be able to see information about deal flow on a region-by-region basis, but also at a global level.
+Bonus points if you get out of Excel and use a system that updates M&A analytics in real-time, as your teams work around the globe.

 3. Provide Stakeholders with Cross-Region Visibility

-The best performing global teams use solutions for pipeline management that allow them to manage permissions adequately so that information is kept secure and separate, when needed, but so that M&A leaders can also share best practices and process tweaks easily with their counterparts around the globe.
+The best-performing global teams use solutions for pipeline management that allow them to effectively manage permissions so that information is kept secure and separate (when needed), but so that M&A leaders can also share best practices and process tweaks easily with their counterparts around the globe.